ericyoungerman/Mowtivation/rmarkdowns/interrow_weed_biomass.md

     ##       then we cannot show them to be different.
     ##       But we also did not show them to be the same.

+for weed seed look into quasi or negative binomial, hurdle model, or 0 inflated

 ### Fisher compact letter display

 #### Weed-control (Significant)